 Once you’ve determined your goals, done your research, and consulted your team, you should be in a place where you can properly prioritize your content ideas.
-Figure out which topics you want to tackle sooner and later, then create a content marketing calendar to keep it all organized.
+Figure out which topics you want to tackle sooner and later, then create a quality content marketing calendar to keep it all organized.

 While there’s no one way to create your content calendar, it’s a good idea to include elements such as:

 - content type